 Reviews of the Best Wireless Meat Thermometers for 2019

-In this top rated wireless thermometer, you will find all of the features you would expect to find in a professional kitchen gadget.
+With this top rated wireless thermometer, you will find all of the features you would expect to find in a professional kitchen gadget.
 It has a large and simple LCD display that shows just all the important and necessary information.

 With the twin probe design, the thermometer can be used to read the temperature of the food as well as the oven, grill or smoker.
-The screen is backlit and it can be used in low light conditions or even night time.
+The screen is back-lit and it can be used in low light conditions or even night time.

 There are preset temperatures for nine different types of meat: ground beef, ground poultry, veal, chicken, pork, beef, poultry, lamb and fish.
-There are also settings for different levels of doneness: rare, medium rare, medium, medium-well and well done.
+There are also settings for different levels of “done-ness”: rare, medium rare, medium, medium-well and well done.
 You can also manually set your own temperatures.

 The receiver also has alarms, a countdown or count-up timer, and can operate when it is up to 300 feet away from the base.
 It runs on 4 AAA batteries.